UnofficialJuliaMirror/StatisticalRethinking.jl-2d09df54-9d0f-5258-8220-54c2a3d4fbee/README.md

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
 The Turing examples by Cameron Pfiffer are followed closely in several example scripts.

-The  documentation has been generated using Literate.jl and Documenter.jl based on several ideas demonstrated by Tamas Papp in  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).

 ## Questions and issues

 Question and contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems or have a question.